|

 - 1881 census: at 14 Barnsley Buildings, Baildon, York, England.
 John Wood, head of household living with wife Alice and 6 children.
 Age 49.
 Occupation Railway Platelayer, born Leeds, York. [complete entry]

-- Brought up as a Methodist, converted about time of death to a catholic
+- Brought up as a Methodist, converted about time of death to a Catholic

 - Was said to be a Lord Mayor of Morley (between Leeds & Bradford) - Don't think this correct.